 Python supports optional type hints that make your code clearer on LeetCode:

 Type hints have no runtime effect.
 They are purely for readability.
-LeetCode uses them in function signatures, so you will see them throughout this course.
+LeetCode uses them in function signatures, so they appear throughout this course.

 A quirk worth knowing: bool is a subclass of int in Python.
 True is 1 and False is 0: